mike-weng/ABPruning-Minimax-Implementation/README.md

 You can import the Referee source files in your Java editor and run it, or you can use the command prompt to run the Referee.
 The following describes a scenario to use the command line to run the Referee.
 Assume that
-1. you are in a Windows or Unix command prompt where the current directory is the root of the Referee-1-0/bin directory;
+1. you are in a Windows or Unix command prompt where the current directory is the root of the Referee-1-0/bin directory
-2. binaries of an implementation of a player class called SimplePlayer is in “../../SimpleDirectory/bin”;
+2. binaries of an implementation of a player class called SimplePlayer is in “../../SimpleDirectory/bin”
-3. the full class name of SimplePlayer class is “aiproj.hexifence.SimplePlayer”;
+3. the full class name of SimplePlayer class is “aiproj.hexifence.SimplePlayer”
 4. this implementation uses the aima-core library which is in the directory “../../aima-core.jar”.
 The following command can be used to run the referee:
 > java -cp ../../aima-core.jar;../../SimplePlayer/bin;.
 aiproj.hexifence.Referee 6 aiproj.hexifence.SimplePlayer
 aiproj.hexifence.SimplePlayer